When producing music in your home studio, finding a high-quality audio interface is important.

 - Not good for multiple vocals/instruments at the same time

-This interface is perfect for beginners.
-This interface is straightforward and isn’t jam-packed with features and buttons.
+It is straightforward and isn’t jam-packed with features and buttons.
 It comes with 2 XLR and TRS combo jacks on the front, and each side has a gain knob that goes up to 46dB.

 It also has a phantom power knob, direct monitor switch, line/instrument switch, main output knob, volume knob, and a headphone port.
 It also has green or red LED lights that let you know if you are good or clipping as you record.

 Along with an attractive design, the Scarlett 2i2 is great for capturing high frequencies.
-What makes it stand out are the two high-quality preamps for live recording.
+What makes it stand out are the two high-quality mic preamps for live recording.
 It has a sample rate of 24 bit at up to 192 kHz.
 This is perfect for high frequencies produced by acoustic instruments.

 - 2 combo jacks for XLR/TSR